binarybear-de/Nagios-Plugins/README.md

 * Supports multiple cameras (no autodiscovery yet...)

 ## What's different?
 This script was forked from https://github.com/chooko/Nagios-Plugins.
+* adapted the Nagios script to Check_MK
+* added multi-cam support
-Main goal was to convert the Nagios script to Check_MK and adding multi-cam support as well.
-Requests have been reduced to one per camera instead of one per metric.
+* reduced Requests to one per camera instead of one per metric per camera.

 ## Requirements
 * UniFi Video NVR (tested on Debian 9.12, UniFi-Video 3.10.11)